Having a listed home can make finding a cheap home cover policy challenging, though specialist listed buildings insurance may be an option.

 As most listed buildings are over 100 years old, they need to be restored using traditional materials if damaged.
 This is usually very expensive, so if your property is classed as a grade 2 listed building insurers will be wary of providing cover.

 This is because they will see the potential for a big payout.
-Listed building insurance providers will therefore charge more for any cover.
+Listed building insurance providers will therefore charge more for any cover in the expectation that any payouts may be larger.

 Listed properties are usually of special historical or architectural importance, or cultural value.
 They can date anywhere from the medieval period through to the modern day.